 But meditating how, exactly?

-And know this: these meditation techniques are specific.
+First, know this: these meditation techniques are specific.
 Dr. Dispenza continues to hone them as his team of researchers and neuroscientists map the affects of meditation on more and more human brains and bodies.
 The fact is, they’re tracking the successes of his seminar participants all over the world.

 I’m struck in particular by one aspect of his technique that I’ll try to describe.
 Otherwise it may be a bit of a head-scratcher when you first sit for one of his guided meditations.